oreqizer/go-jaywt/README.md

 }
 ```

-Custom claims are also supported:
+### Custom claims

+Pass your claims struct as a second argument to `CheckJWTWithClaims`:

 ```go
 type MyClaims struct {